ysyk2021/the-art-of-empowerment-in-the-workplace-how-to-build-a-culture-of-trust-and-respect/src/chapter-1-1.md

-Chapter 1: Introduction: Understanding the Importance of Empowerment in the Workplace
+Understanding the Importance of Empowerment in the Workplace
 =====================================================================================

 Empowerment is a term that has gained increasing attention in the workplace in recent years.
 It refers to the process of providing individuals with the tools, resources, and support they need to take ownership of their work, make decisions that affect their own well-being and that of the organization, and feel empowered to take on new challenges and opportunities.